nmarhari/Linux-Producer-Consumer-Problem/README.md

 # Linux Producer Consumer Problem

-This is a C++ implementation of the classic Producer-Consumer problem in Linux using semaphores, System V IPC shared memory, and two processes.
+This project includes two different implementations of the classic Producer-Consumer problem in Linux using semaphores, System V IPC shared memory, and two processes.
+One of these implementations is in C, and the other is in C++.
+The C++ version is currently incomplete, so please take a look at the C version instead.

 ## Requirements